RealVNC logomark

 1. Two-factor authentication (2FA)

-Firstly, two-factor authentication (2FA) adds an extra layer of security, requiring a second form of verification beyond just a password.
-Biometric protection further enhances this with fingerprint or face recognition on compatible devices to give access permission.
+Two-factor authentication (2FA) adds an extra layer of security, requiring a second form of verification beyond just a password.
+Biometric protection further enhances this by using fingerprint or face recognition on compatible, trusted devices to grant access permissions.

 2. Brute-force protection